 Size and Weight:

-Ornithomimus is the type of dinosaur that movie and TV directors love to show stampeding in herds across vast prehistoric plains: this theropod may have been able to run as fast as 30 miles per hour, and it may also have been covered in feathers.
+Ornithomimus is the type of dinosaur that movie and TV directors love to show stampeding in herds across vast prehistoric plains: this theropod may have been able to run as fast as 30 miles per hour when escaping predators, and it may also have been covered in feathers.
 Unlike an ostrich, though, which it superficially resembled, Ornithomimus was definitely a land-bound dinosaur, and not a bird.
 It was closely related to other ornithomimid ("bird mimic") dinosaurs like Dromiceiomimus and Gallimimus, which may have been even faster.